iivanoo/covid-apps-observer/data/data_us/reports/resources/com.healthtap.userhtexpress___7.27.1/report.md

 <img src="4_star_reviews_wordcloud.png" alt="com.healthtap.userhtexpress 4 reviews"/>
 </p>

+> Easy to use, free, user friendly.
+However, sometimes it freezes from start and I have to reinstall it repeatedly.
+Otherwise, it is a perfect app.<br> :date: __2021-01-23 21:39:32__

 > eror 1005 when try login<br> :date: __2020-12-17 17:27:15__

 > The video portion did not work but the appointment was completed and prescription sent in a matter of minutes. $10 a month is a great value for such quick service, I will be sticking with HealthTap!<br> :date: __2020-09-27 18:34:49__